 Write for The Revelator

-We also seek engaging, thought-provoking, quality essays, think pieces, op-eds and other contributions from a wide variety of people involved in conservation and environmental issues.
+We also seek expert commentary — engaging, thought-provoking, quality essays, think pieces, op-eds and other contributions from a wide variety of people directly involved in conservation and environmental issues.
 We value clearly written storytelling with a strong point of view, not academic-style writing.
-Humor is welcome; debate is encouraged; facts are required.
+Humor is welcome; debate is encouraged; name-calling is frowned upon; facts are required.
 Change is the ultimate goal.

 Essay contributions don’t need to be long.
 We’ll publish something as short as 250 words if that allows you to say what you need to say.
 Our ideal lengths are between 500 and 800 words.
 You can go longer if you need to, but focus is the name of the game.